 The head is dulled by fine durface sculpture or hair-warts.
 The wings are infuscate and the abdomen black usually with a brown spot in the middle of the first tergite.
 The median facial fovea between the antennae is separated from the frontal basin above by an unbroken ridge.

 Larvae of Cladius brullei feed on brambles especially raspberry and also mountain ash.
 Also recently found on hawthorn.
 Early instars are pale green with a black head.
 Prior to moulting, larvae may temporarily cease feeding becoming off-white as the alimentary canal empties.
 The final instar has a reddish head with a broad dark patch on the vertex and a dark band between the eyes.
 The torso is pale beneath and dark olive greenish-black above.

 Distribution: England, Scotland, Wales, Ireland

 Plant associations: Rubus spp., esp.
-Rubus idaeus and also on Sorbus aucuparia (brambles, esp. raspberry and also on mountain ash)
+Rubus idaeus, Sorbus aucuparia and Crataegus sp. (brambles, esp. raspberry, mountain ash and hawthorn)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London